Racopokemon/ImageSort/README.md

   * I think its somewhere in the hardware acceleration, that old images sometimes hang for a second
   * Therefore it should also appear when all images are constantly preloaded, with < 7 images in a folder
   * GENERALLY for good style, RotatedImage should also read its metadata in a separate thread and then maybe update its data
+* I had the impression that the ImageView loads one image after another, so internally its working with a queue, and probably this queue depends on the creation time of each image.
+  * --> Use this to our advantage to load the upcoming images (depending on the scrolling direction) first
 * Rotate
   * by writing the EXIF data only (keep the existing data!)
   * Context menu and Q and E buttons
+* More formats!
   * Video support
     * Hopefully not too hard since javafx should be a media library
     * probably no exif rotation?!
+  * HEIC file support
+    * Never heard of this before, container format that iPhones produce.
+    * Either support them (this would finally require me to rewrite the ImageView) or make a functionality to autoextract the .jpg image before launching.
+  * RAW support
 * ==Copy option==
   * every image can also be copied to the folders 1, 2, 3 (the numbering of the categories is then turned into a, b, c)
   * clickable, or with the keys 1, 2, 3